LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-delete.md

 :trophy: **Great work!** Now that you've practiced identifying endpoints, sending your own JSON data, and using more of the most common common HTTP request methods, you know just enough to find your way around *any* API!

-:point_right: **Next up:** for homework, we'll set up a simple user login system using Firebase and GitHub!
+:point_right: **Next up:** in our next class, we'll set up a user login system using Firebase and GitHub and use it to build another mini project together as a group!